sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### First Impressions

-A good first impression can make all the difference and youíve put a lot of effort into making the best of first meetings.
+A good first impression can make all the difference and you√≠ve put a lot of effort into making the best of first meetings.
 You gain an expertise die on Charisma checks relating to creatures you are meeting for the first time for up to 1 minute after your first interaction.

 ###### Glass to Diamond

-Thereís a sucker born every minute.
+There√≠s a sucker born every minute.
 You gain an expertise die on checks made to haggle or convince a creature that something is more valuable than it actually is.

 ###### Graceful Misdirect